1) Membership Eligibility

 The ARA reserves the right to require any Member to provide Revenue evidence (including but not limited to audited financial accounts for the Member including any of its associates and related bodies corporate) upon application for membership and on the renewal of their Membership to determine the appropriate Membership Type and applicable Membership Fees for the Member for that annual period.

 Membership Fees are bracketed based on Revenue.
-Members with Revenue above a Basic Membership Revenue Threshold will be required to upgrade their Membership to a Premium Membership.
+Members with Revenue above an Essentials Membership Revenue Threshold will be required to upgrade their Membership to a Premium Membership.

 Understanding our member options.

 a) Each Membership Type has different benefits, services and limits.